22-10-2025

 The CMYK model takes its name from the four inks used in industrial printing: Cyan, Magenta, Yellow and Key (black).
 Unlike RGB, this system is “subtractive” because the inks absorb certain wavelengths of reflected light, subtracting them from the visible spectrum.

-The combination of the three subtractive primary colors (CMY) should theoretically produce black, but in practice generates a dark brown.
+The combination of the three subtractive primary colours (CMY) should theoretically produce black, but in practice generates a dark brown.
 For this reason black ink (K) is added, which ensures greater depth in dark tones and reduces printing costs.

 The model finds application mainly in these contexts: